ftso-express/fdc-client/Arhitecture.md

 # Logic

-FTSO protocol works cyclically in epochs.
-Logic of the FDC client is aligned with these epochs and works in the folowing way:
+FDC protocol works cyclically in epochs.
+Logic of the FDC client is aligned with these epochs and works in the following way:

 -   Before the start of each epoch, the Signing Policy containing information about all the data providers is updated on chain.
 FDC client obtains the signing policy